fxhash/fxhash-website/src/doc/artist/guide-publish-generative-token.md

 ---
 title: 'Guide to mint a Generative Token'
-date: '2021-10-20'
+date: '2022-02-09'
-description: 'Learn how to create and mint a Generative Token on fxhash'
+description: 'Learn how to create and publish a Generative Token on fxhash'
 ---

-This document will walk you through all the concepts you need to know to understand how you can build and mint a **Generative Token** (GT) on **fxhash**.
+This document will walk you through all the concepts you need to know to understand how you can build and publish a **Generative Token** (GT) on **fxhash**.

 # Table of Contents